MicrosoftDocs/powerapps-docs/powerapps-docs/user/import-data.md

 ---
 # Import data

-Whether your data is stored in a spreadsheet, on your phone, or in an email program here’s how to import the data in to PowesApps.
-For example, you may want to import your customer contact list from an Excel spreadsheet into PowerApps so you can keep track of all your customer information in one place.
+Whether your data is stored in a spreadsheet, on your phone, or in an email program here’s how to import the data in to PowerApps.
+For example, you may want to import your customer contact list from an Excel spreadsheet into PowerApps, so you can keep track of all your customer information in one place.

 ## Step 1: Get your import file ready
-First, you export your data into a Excel file.
+First, you export your data into an Excel file.
 These file formats are supported:
  - Excel Workbook (.xlsx)
  - Comma-separated values (.csv)